mmogi03/CS444_A3_Dumble_Dash/cs444_genai_class_flow/ElvenBlight/README.md

 This game runs in a web browser, but you **cannot** open `index.html` directly by double-clicking it.
 Modern browsers block local file access for security reasons.

-To run *Reef Escape* correctly, you'll need to serve the game using a local development server.
+To run *Elven Blight* correctly, you'll need to serve the game using a local development server.
 Here are a few easy options:

 ### ✅ Option 1: Use `http-server` with `npx` (No install required)

 1. Open your terminal or command prompt.
 2. Navigate to the root folder of the game:

    ```
-   cd ReefEscape
+   cd ElvenBlight
    ```
 3. Run this command:

    ```
    npx http-server
    ```
 4. You’ll see a local URL like `http://127.0.0.1:8080`.
    Open it in your browser to play the game.

 If you don’t have `npx`, you can install it by installing [Node.js](https://nodejs.org/), which includes `npx` by default.